PureStorage-OpenConnect/powershell-toolkit-3/README.md

 The tookit requires the PureStoragePowerShellSDK2 module by default for any functions that connect to a FlashArray.
 Other modules are also used for further functionaility with SQL Server, Excel output, etc. A built-in global function will attempt to download and install them if they are not present when the cmdlet is launched.

 - [Pure Storage PowerShell SDK 2.16](https://www.powershellgallery.com/packages/PureStoragePowerShellSDK2/) (Required)
-- [dbatools 1.0.173](https://www.powershellgallery.com/packages/dbatools/1.0.173) (Required to use Database Tools module)
+- [dbatools 1.0.173](https://www.powershellgallery.com/packages/dbatools/1.0.173) (Required to use Database Tools module.
+Module will be automatically installed.)

 To install the Pure Storage PowerShell Toolkit, open up an elevated Windows PowerShell session and type: